 Connecting to M: multidrive using the command line (Linux)

-To perform these steps, you will need root access on your machine.
+To perform these steps, you will need root (or sudo) access on your machine.

 VPN connection required

-The following steps require you to first make a connection to the campus VPN.
-(VPN instructions for Linux).
+The following steps require you to connect to the campus VPN (see: VPN instructions for Linux).
 Your Multidrive will only function while connected to the Internet with a working secure VPN connection.
 If you disconnect from the Internet or wake your device from sleep, you will likely have to reconnect the VPN first before being able to access the Multidrive.

-If you have problems with these instructions or need additional help, please contact IT at it-help@mtu.edu or call 906-487-1111.
+If you have problems with these instructions or need additional help, please contact IT by email or call 906-487-1111.

 Instructions

-1. Once you are connected to the VPN, open a terminal.
-Navigate to the desired location.
-For example, we are using ~/Documents.
+2. Once you are connected to the VPN, open a terminal.
+Navigate to the desired location for the Multidrive to be located.
+For example, we are using a directory inside ~/Documents.cd ~/Documents

 mkdir multidrive